Ed-Pavlov/Binstate/README.md

 Binstate don't use it's own thread to execute transitions.

 `Raise(event)`
 executes an 'exit' action of the current state and an 'enter' action of the new state on the current thread.
 If an 'enter' action is blocking `Raise` will block until enter action finishes.
 `RaiseAsync(event)` uses `Task.Run` to execute a transition.

 It gives an application a full control on the threading model of the state machine.

 ### Support async methods

 Supports async methods as an 'enter' action of the state.
 Binstate guarantees that an async 'enter' action will finish before calling an 'exit' action of the current state and an 'enter' action of the new state.
 An async method should return `Task`, `async void` methods are not supported.

 ### Conditional transitions using C# not DSL

 Instead of introducing conditional transition into state machine's DSL like

+❌

     .If(CallDialled, Ringing, () => IsValidNumber)
     .If(CallDialled, Beeping, () => !IsValidNumber);

 or

+❌

     .If(CheckOverload).Goto(MovingUp)
     .Otherwise().Execute(AnnounceOverload)

 Binstate allows using C#

+✔️

     .AddTransition(CallDialed, () => IsValidNumber ?
 Ringing : Beeping)

     .AddTransition(GoUp, () =>
       {
         if(CheckOverload) return MovingUp;
         AnnounceOverload();
         return null; // no transition will be executed });

 ### Safe checking if state machine still in the state

 The current state of the state machine is not exposed publicly.
 No knowledge which state to check - less errors.

-not `TState CurrentState{ get; }` but `bool InMyState {get;}`
+not ❌`TState CurrentState{ get; }` but ✔️`bool InMyState {get;}`

+✔️

     private static Task PlayMusic(IStateMachine<State> stateMachine)
     {
       return Task.Run(() =>